BioWangY/SESA/README.md

 Here, we proposed an in-silico tool, SESA, to screen those Abs targeting a pre-defined epitope area by calculating the physio-chemical complementarity between epitopes and paratope pairs.

-We also provide a web-based version of SESA for user convenience.

 Configuration Instructions:

 	SESA requires no compilation or installation; simply execute the script file with Python 3 to run it in full.
 The required dependency packages are listed in the requirements.txt file and as follows: